primer/css/pages/css/getting-started/contributing.md

 ```

-### Anatomy of a guide
+### Documentation Anatomy

-The anatomy of a style guide markdown file pretty straight forward, but has a few optional properties for making the page render special features.
+The anatomy of a Primer CSS markdown file is pretty straight forward, but has a few optional properties for making the page render special features.

 Typically the file will look something like this: